Legal and Illegal Reasons Landlords May Turn Rental Applicants Down

 Rental Application Questions—How Far Can They Go?

-Most landlords will want you to fill out a rental application with information on your employment, income, credit and financial information, rental housing history, and any criminal convictions.
-It's legal to ask for all this information and use it to make rental decisions.
-Landlords may also legally ask you for your Social Security and driver's license numbers and (except in New York and California) for proof of your legal residency in the United States.
+Most landlords will want you to fill out a rental application with information on your employment, income, credit and financial information, rental housing history, and possibly any criminal convictions.
+In most states, it's legal to ask for all this information and use it to make rental decisions (note that some states prohibit or restrict landlords' inquiries about criminal histories, though).
+Landlords may also legally ask you for your Social Security and driver's license numbers and (except in New York City, Colorado, and California) for proof of your legal residency in the United States.
 Landlords may even ask if you smoke or if you've ever been sued.

 How far can landlords go?
 They can ask for any information that will: